lierdakil/pandoc-crossref/README.md

 * `cref`: if True, latex export will use `\cref` from cleveref package.
 Only relevant for LaTeX output. `\usepackage{cleveref}` will be automatically added to `header-includes`.
 * `chapters`: if True, number elements as `chapter.item`, and restart `item` on each first-level heading (as `--chapters` for latex/pdf output)
 * `chaptersDepth`, default `1`: header level to treat as "chapter".
 If `chaptersDepth>1`, then items will be prefixed with several numbers, corresponding to header numbers, e.g. `fig. 1.4.3`.
+* `numberSections`, default `false`: if True, pandoc-crossref will prepend section number to section titles (as counted by pandoc-crossref itself).
+* `sectionsDepth`, default `0`:
+    - sectionsDepth < 0 -- number all sections
+    - sectionsDepth == 0 -- be consistent with `chaptersDepths`
+    - sectionsDepth > 0 -- number section levels up to and including `sectionsDepth`
 * `listings`: if True, generate code blocks for `listings` package.
 Only relevant for LaTeX output. `\usepackage{listings}` will be automatically added to `header-includes`.
 You need to specify `--listings` option as well.
 * `codeBlockCaptions`: if True, parse table-style code block captions.
 * `autoSectionLabels`, default `false`: Automatically prefix all section labels with `sec:`.
 Note that this messes with pandoc's automatic header references.